IrinaAdeniyi/FunTime-Celebrations/README.md

 10. The flip cards created the biggest issues for me as I was unable to make them flip using Bootstrap cards.
 I finally used some resources from W3Schools and manage to create them.
 But the solution from this website  suggested to use *float*, which is affecting responsiveness.
 I managed to make them look good on all screen sizes, however, I would have preferred to have one row with for cards on big screens, instead of two columns.
 I tried using display: flex with a few different option (eg justify-content: space-evenly).
 However, this didn't work either.

+11. In the gallery page I managed to set different columns for different screen sizes, however I had trouble making the three columns fully cover the page.

+12. The booking form was easy to create using Bootstrap.
+I had to play with different sizes for the text areas and dropdowns to make it look good, but this was easy and fast.

+13. The confirmation page was easy to create - I had no issues here.

+14. When I used the *Lighthouse* tool, I had a few issues with the performance, mainly because of the photos, even though I used *shrink.media* to make the sizes under 300kb.
+Following the suggestions on *Lighthouse* I managed to considerably improve performance on all pages, by adding lazy loading and/or by preloading images.

 ## Remaining bugs

 ## Website checks using validation tools